srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

 ## Verifications

-### Service
+### k8s resources

-We can check the status of our k8s cluster and the service we have just deployed:
+Before jumping into the details of control- and data-plane operation let's verify that it is good from the k8s standpoint.

-=== "k8s nodes"
+=== "nodes"
-    We check that our three node cluster is ready:
+    Checking that our three node cluster is doing great:
     ```
     # kubectl get nodes
     NAME           STATUS   ROLES           AGE   VERSION